Mokgweetsi Masisi: Political opinions

 Masisi has been accused by some of having authoritarian views, and contributing to undermining democracy in Botswana.
 Former President Ian Khama, who has fallen out with Masisi since his election, alleged that Masisi "stifled dissent" in an interview with the Financial Times, and added that Botswana's reputation was being undermined locally and internationally, and that democracy was in decline.

 Masisi is in support of elephant hunting in Botswana, and believes that allowing some ivory trading would allow more funding for conservation.
 In 2019, he presented stools made from elephant feet to the national leaders of Namibia, Zambia and Zimbabwe, a move that received some criticism from international media outlets.
 Masisi reversed the ban on elephant hunting put in place by his predecessor, and removed Botswana's "Shoot to Kill" anti-poaching policy.

 Personal life

 In 2002 Masisi married Neo Maswabi, an accountant who later worked for the United Nations in New York and in Addis Ababa.
 They have a daughter.

-Masisi is a noted fan of the Rutgers Scarlet Knights football program.
-While visiting the United Nations on 22 September 2018, he and his family attended the Rutgers vs. Buffalo game at SHI Stadium in Piscataway, New Jersey.

 Masisi is colloquially referred to as "Sisiboy" among the population, a play of words on his family name.